zallo-labs/zallo/docs/docs/02-Legal/03-upgrades.md

 You can choose to opt-out of all future automatic upgrades at any time.
 To do this:
 - Go to your account settings
-- Locate the upgrade policy item
+- Locate the "Automatic upgrades" item
 - Long-press on this item to opt-out of future automatic upgrades

 ## 3. Important considerations